1. Home

 Subsequently, a rash develops on the face and then the body.

-It may take 7 to 14 days between exposure to the measles virus and onset of symptoms.
+It may take 5 to 21 days (on average 10 to 14 days) between exposure to the measles virus and onset of symptoms.
 This is called the incubation period.
-A person begins to be contagious four days before the rash appears and can remain contagious up to 4 days after onset of the disease.
+A person begins to be contagious 4 days before the rash appears and can remain contagious up to 4 days after onset of the disease.
 Measles last 1 to 2 weeks.

 Measles can lead to many complications.